nanvr/NaNVR/wiki/Building-From-Source.md

 cargo xtask build-server-deps
 ```

-* Use the `--nvenc` flag if you have a Nvidia GPU.
+* Use the `--enable-nvenc` flag if you have a Nvidia GPU.

 Next up is the proper build of the streamer.
 Run the following: